chrisd149/Toon-Express-Level-Editor/README.md

 Features to come:

 * Screenshots of DNA file from different angles + information
-* Better performance
 * Transition to Python 2.7
+* AI generated streets

 <h2>Installing</h2>

-After installing, click on Toontown Level Editor shortcut, and a few windows will open.
+After installing, click on start_level_editor.bat, and a few windows will open.
 A guide will be posted on how to use them.